ADHD is a brain disorder characterized by an ongoing pattern of inattention and hyperactivity-impulsivity that interferes with everyday functioning.¹

 ADHD is a lifelong disorder.
 While there is no cure for ADHD, genetic testing may play a helpful role in determining a treatment plan to help manage symptoms.

-Find the Right ADHD Treatment
+Find a Personalized ADHD Treatment

 Genetic testing can provide a personalized approach for clinicians to treat patients’ ADHD.
 It can help them prescribe an even more individualized treatment plan, taking into account a patient’s own genetic makeup, in addition to the medical history and environmental and lifestyle factors that clinicians already consider when treating patients.